-Although each region prepares bacalao in a somewhat different style, this dried fish needs to be soaked for several hours or overnight in order to rehydrate it and wash away most of the salt.
+Although each region prepares bacalao in a somewhat different style, this dried fish needs to be soaked for several hours or overnight to rehydrate it and wash away most of the salt.
 Don´t let that deter you, however, as you explore this interesting ingredient.

 04 of 09

-These rustic greens are a must-have on the tables of central Mexico during both Christmastime and during Holy Week.
+These rustic greens are a must-have on the tables of central Mexico during both Christmastime and Holy Week.
 Genuine romeritos greens are difficult to find outside of their native land, but spinach is an acceptable substitute for those who need one.

 05 of 09